 I’m not gonna lie, I was less than psyched about the rain, and was tempted to drop back and punt.
-After all, C was in desperate need of a haircut, as we never can seem to find the time to go get it done…but just as I was getting ready to pitch my efficient new plan, C announces loudly, “We need to get our rain jackets!”
+After all, C was in desperate need of a haircut, as we never can seem to find the time to go get it done.
+Luckily I just bought new trimmers after looking at these beard trimmer reviews.
+But just as I was getting ready to pitch my efficient new plan, C announces loudly, “We need to get our rain jackets!”

 I then realized that the thought of nixing our hiking plans had never even occurred to him.
 In his mind, the only logical course of action in the rain is to suit up and go, right?!?
 He’s seen that example set over and over on various climbing/camping trips, why would this morning be any different?